 The Bill also introduces a new duty on local authorities to offer family group decision making (FGDM) for children at risk of entering care.
+FGDM approaches involve harnessing the expertise and strengths of a child's wider family network who are supported to come together and make a plan which protects the child's safety and wellbeing.
-This welcome duty should help ensure that wider family networks can be more effectively involved in decision making about the children they love, and it may help the identification of potential kinship carers if required to deliver care in the future.

-However, the government's impact assessment is confused in how it anticipates the policy may impact on the number of children living in kinship care and their outcomes.
-It also fails to understand the mechanics of the current children's social care system, and particularly how children are placed with kinship carers in different types of kinship arrangement when the local authority is involved and where it is deemed a child cannot live with their parents.
-Children who are placed in kinship foster care are looked after in local authority care and are not 'diverted' from care; increasing the number of children living in kinship care may not necessarily mean decreasing the number of children in care.

-As such, attempts to reduce the number of children in local authority care through FGDM may lead to greater encouragement of less formalised kinship care arrangements.
+- This welcome duty should help ensure that wider family networks can be more effectively involved in decision making about the children they love, and it may help the identification of potential kinship carers if required to deliver care in the future. - However, the government's impact assessment is confused in how it anticipates the policy may impact on the number of children living in kinship care and their outcomes.
+It also fails to understand the mechanics of the current children's social care system, and particularly how children are placed with kinship carers in different types of kinship arrangement when the local authority is involved and where it is deemed a child cannot live with their parents. - Children who are placed in kinship foster care are looked after in local authority care and are not 'diverted' from care; increasing the number of children living in kinship care may not necessarily mean decreasing the number of children in care. - As such, attempts to reduce the number of children in local authority care through FGDM may lead to greater encouragement of less formalised kinship care arrangements.
 Although this may be right for some, there are significant long-term implications for future eligibility for support for those who are instead encouraged to pursue an informal arrangement or a legal order secured in private proceedings following a family group decision making meeting.
-This is an important consideration too for the government's planned trial of a kinship allowance and any desire to 'divert' children from care and into other kinship care arrangements.

-To help fix this, the government must deliver further reform to end the perverse incentive which necessitates children's entry into local authority care in order to deliver well-supported kinship care arrangements, if deemed in the child's best interest following any family group decision making process.

-Whilst it is right that kinship care options with family and friends are prioritised when a child must enter care, we must not simply see increasing the number and proportion of children looked after in kinship foster care as a measure of success.
+This is an important consideration too for the government's planned trial of a kinship allowance and any desire to 'divert' children from care and into other kinship care arrangements. - To help fix this, the government must deliver further reform to end the perverse incentive which necessitates children's entry into local authority care in order to deliver well-supported kinship care arrangements, if deemed in the child's best interest following any family group decision making process.
+Guidance accompanying the use of FGDM must ensure potential kinship carers are not pushed down less well-supported routes, including informal arrangements or legal orders secured in private proceedings, without appropriate advice and guidance. - Whilst it is right that kinship care options with family and friends are prioritised when a child must enter care, we must not simply see increasing the number and proportion of children looked after in kinship foster care as a measure of success.
 Our research highlights that too many kinship families feel unable to move from kinship foster care to more suitable permanent kinship arrangements, such as special guardianship, due to a lack of guaranteed support, with significant implications for those families and for local authority budgets.